Angel Reese contends she was making basketball play on Caitlin Clark despite flagrant foul call

 Naturally, it didn't take long for the highlight to start making the social media rounds.

-But regardless of whether the elbow was intentional, the result was the same — Clark taking the of head shot most sports leagues want to prevent.
+But regardless of whether the elbow was intentional, the result was the same — Clark taking a head shot most sports leagues want to prevent.

 Clark's response was to walk calmly to the free-throw line late in the third quarter, make both shots and help lead her team to its second straight victory before again downplaying the situation in her postgame news conference.